1. Main points

 Output per job, UK

-Dataset | Released 15 November 2024
+Dataset | Released 18 February 2025

 Estimates for gross value added (GVA), jobs and output per job for the whole economy and by section level industry, as defined by the Standard Industrial Classification (SIC) 2007.
 Contains annual and quarterly statistics.
-Contains estimates for industry quarter on quarter, year on year, and quarter on year contributions to output per job.
+Contains estimates for industry quarter-on-quarter, year-on-year, and quarter-on-year contributions to output per job.

 Labour costs and labour income, UK

-Dataset | Released 15 November 2024
+Dataset | Released 18 February 2025

 Unit labour cost, average labour compensation per hour worked, labour share and unit wage cost for the whole UK economy, and unit wage cost for manufacturing.